八要者何? – What are the Eight Essentials?

 The Five Phases can be smooth only when the body’s Qi circulation flows without obstruction.
-Correct posture combined with proper breathing creates a pumping action that ensures the natural circulation of the Qi will clear any blockages or stagnation present in the body.
+Correct posture combined with deep relaxation & proper breathing creates a pumping action that ensures the natural circulation of the Qi will clear any blockages or stagnation present in the body.
 The alternation of stillness & motion also increases both the quantity & the quality of the Qi.
 Regular exercise increases the quantity of Qi, while circulation increases the quality of Qi.

 五. 四梢要齊 – The Four Tips must be even:

-When the Four Tips are full of Qi, the entire body will permeated.
+When the Four Tips are full of Qi, the entire body will be permeated.
 The hair is the tip of the Blood, the teeth are the tips of the bones, the nails are the tips of the tendons, & the tongue is the tip of the muscle.
 In one sense, Four Tips Breathing is a combination of Skin Breathing & Bone Marrow Breathing, in that those two methods would be performed simultaneously.
 Filling the Four Tips with Qi is a more advanced level of leading the Qi compared to merging Three Centers.
-The Qi naturally flows quite strongly to the Three Centers, but the mind & breathing are required to lead it to the utmost extremities.
+The Qi naturally flows quite strongly to the Three Centers, but the mind is required to lead it to the utmost extremities.
 Before the Qi can strongly circulate to these Four Tips, it will have permeated the rest of the body, & brought about a transformation of movement.

 六. 心要暇 – The Xin must be relaxed: